outdreamer/build-a-cure-1/docs/tasks/ideas.md

           - an insight data set about information usage not being equivalent to information access (indicating a need for different terms)

           we could:
+            - identify the concept of 'gene' from any genetic attributes like gender/race in the data set
+              - the definition of the concept can be as simple as 'a set of constants for a record' or 'a set of constant inputs for a record' or 'a set of constant inputs of original position for a record', depending on necessity of specification
+              - later we alter the gene concept to generate the 'genetic mutation' concept by applying the core function 'change' to the 'gene' concept, so we probably doesnt need 'constant' in the gene definition
+              - we also infer a core component like 'functionality' being determined by the 'gene' concept, which can be added to the definition in this initial step rather than inferred later from other components
+              - we also infer that the 'pollution' concept can be an input to the 'gene mutation' concept, which may be included in the original definition as a variable rather than inferring 'pollution' from other components like 'location'
             - identify a relationship between the 'location' variable correlating with the 'information access' variable
             - identify location-specific variables, like the 'pollution' concept
             - pull 'pollution-location' data